mongodb/specifications/source/auth/auth.rst

 Server will use principalName (n) if provided in the driver’s PrincipalStepRequest to select an appropriate IDP.
 This IDP's configuration will be returned in the server’s response that will be used by the end-user to acquire an Access Token.

 This Access Token will be used as the JWT in the driver’s JwtStepRequest to complete authentication.
-Users implementing callbacks must ensure that the principalName identified within the Access Token must match the principalName provided to the callback, otherwise the JwtStepRequest will fail on the server.

 .. code:: idl